blakemcbride/LISPF4/README.md

 See the Documentation/README.txt file for more complete documentation.

-The master copy of this system is located at:  https://github.com/blakemcbride/LISPF4
+Source code located at:  [https://github.com/blakemcbride/LISPF4](https://github.com/blakemcbride/LISPF4)

 Enjoy.